ezgigm/cyberdata_capstone/README.md

 # NOTE: This Repo and Readme is IN PROGRESS...
 ## Problem

-Facial recognition is challenging and yet a very useful technology if applied well.
+Facial recognition is challenging and yet a very useful technology if applied well. _More information is coming...._

 ## Aim